Or maybe a bit of both?

 Relationship apps also throw light on how people are making proactive attempts to optimize their personal lives.
 In fact, some families involve workplace productivity tools such as Trello and Slack into their domestic spheres, be it for managing children’s time, organizing a family’s to-do list, setting goals for the week, planning upcoming activities, and so on.
 All said and done; however, the bottom line is that no app can save every marriage, or make you productive in terms of relationships.
 Some may find such apps and productivity tools helpful to a fair extent.
 But addressing our interpersonal issues is our prerogative.

-Another existential concern that also springs up from this entire debate is, while we millennials are questioning the excessive time we spend on our smartphones, so much so that it often takes a toll on our relationships, wouldn’t be it hugely ironic if we end up investing more time on phones to save those very relationships?
-Most studies and reports reveal that too much use of the phone leads to decreased relationship satisfaction, so it perhaps does not make much sense to stare at your phone for longer hours to save relationships.
+Another existential concern also springs up from this entire debate .
+We millennials are questioning the excessive time we spend on our smartphones.
+It often takes a toll on our relationships.
+Wouldn’t be it hugely ironic if we end up investing more time on phones to save those very relationships?
+Most studies and reports reveal that too much use of the phone leads to decreased relationship satisfaction.
+So, it perhaps does not make much sense to stare at your phone for longer hours to save relationships.

-Software engineers who are currently designing more such apps for marriage therapy and relationships exercises are of the opinion that these kinds of tech products can bridge the gulf of accessibility between those who can afford therapy and those that cannot.
-However, they also emphasize the fact that since this a relatively unchartered territory, one needs to be very careful when building these apps.
+Software engineers are currently designing more such apps for marriage therapy and relationships exercises.
+They are of the opinion that these kinds of tech products can bridge the gulf of accessibility between those who can afford therapy and those that cannot.
+However, they also emphasize the fact that since this a relatively unchartered territory.
+One needs to be very careful when building these apps.
 After all, they meant to intervene in relationships.
-Nevertheless, it cannot be denied that relationship apps can do as much as fostering communication and unearthing issues before they take a graver turn, but there are obstacles in human relationships that even in-person, real couples therapy cannot overcome.
+Nevertheless, it cannot be denied that relationship apps can do as much as fostering communication.
+They help in unearthing issues before they take a graver turn.
+But, there are obstacles in human relationships that even in-person, real couples therapy cannot overcome.